ios-factor/ios-factor.com/README.md

 - Make the time gap small: a developer may write code and have it deployed just a few days later
 - Make the personnel gap small: developers who wrote code are closely involved in deploying it and watching its behavior in production.
 This is best possible by completely automating the release process of your iOS app and put the know-how on how to do it in code declarations instead of documentation.
 - Make the tools gap small: keep development and production as similar as possible.
-Follow the principals of the `Dependencies` section of ios-factor and make use of an `.xcode-version` file as well as define all other dependencies explicitly.
+Follow the principals of the `Dependencies` section of ios-factor and make use of a `.xcode-version` file as well as define all other dependencies explicitly.

 Summarizing the above into a table: